crypto-pepe/firewall-analyzer/readme.md

 ## Writing your own validator

-Inside of `src/validation_provider/` create module with your validator and implement `Validator` trait from `src/validation_provider/mod.rs`.
+Inside of `src/validators/` create module with your validator and implement `Validator` trait from `src/validation_provider/mod.rs`.

-Inside of `src/validation_provider/mod.rs` add your validator and its parameters to `Config` enum
+Inside of `src/validation_provider/mod.rs` add your validator's config to `Config` enum

 ```rust
 #[derive(Clone, Debug, Serialize, Deserialize)]